Swarkestone

 Swarkestone is a village and civil parish in the South Derbyshire district of Derbyshire, England.
 The population at the 2011 Census was 187.

-Swarkestone has a very old village church, a full cricket pitch, a plant nursery/ garden centre and restaurant called "Swarkestone Nursery", the Crewe and Harpur pub, a canal with a Georgian lock keepers cottage and moorings.
+Swarkestone has a very old village church, a full cricket pitch, a canal with a Georgian lock keepers cottage and moorings.
 It was mentioned twice in Domesday as Sorchestun or Suerchestune, when it was worth twenty shillings.

 History

 The village

 Evidence of the Beaker people living near Swarkestone was discovered in the 1950s.
 At that time it was estimated that people had lived near Swarkestone for at least 3,800 years.
 The only surviving Bronze Age barrow cemetery in the Trent valley is at Swarkestone Lows near the A50.
 The barrow is a registered national monument.

-In the Domesday Book, Swarkestone was held by the King (William the conqueror) and by Henry de Ferrers.
+In the Domesday Book, Swarkestone was held by the king, (William the Conqueror) and by Henry de Ferrers.

 In the Battle of Swarkestone Bridge during the English Civil War (1643) it was defended by the Royalists against the Parliamentarians, but the outnumbered Cavaliers lost the day.

 In 1745 during the Jacobite rising led by Bonnie Prince Charlie, the advance party of his army reached here to gain control of the crossing of the Trent.
 Finding no reports of support from the south, they turned back to Derby; the invading army then retreated to Scotland and final defeat at the Battle of Culloden.
 Swarkestone was thereby the most southerly point reached during that army's advance on London.